krishivga/FreeCodeCamp_ResponsiveWebDesign_krishivga/README.md

 	- `pattern` - Forces use of certain characters or sets of characters only in a password.`pattern="[a-z0-5]{8,}"`, this results in minimum length of 8, a to z allowed and numbers from 0 to 5 allowed
 - `<button>` - Creates a clickable button.
 - `<footer>` - Defines a footer for the HTML document
 - `<link>` - Defines the relationship between the current document and an external resource.
+	- `rel` - Type of document being linked e.g. 'stylesheet'
+	- `href` - Link to the document e.g. 'styles.css'
 - `<div>` - Used to group sections of a web page into one singular block.
 	- `id` - ID that uniquely identifies this element
 - `<article>` - Specifies independent, self contained content.
 Stuff like blogs and articles.